mps-youtube/yewtube/README.md

  - Search and stream music
  - Download music
  - Works with Python 2.7 and 3
- - Works with Windows, Linux and Mac osx 10.9
+ - Works with Windows, Linux and Mac OSX 10.9
  - No Python dependencies
  - Requires mplayer